-Fact sheets providing additional member information about the Basic Plan are available at dhs.wisconsin.gov/badgercareplus/core/index.htm.
+Fact sheets providing additional member information about the Basic Plan are available.

 Enrollment Certification Period for Basic Plan Members

 A member's enrollment will begin on the first of the month and will continue through the end of the 12th month.
 For example, if the individual's enrollment in the Basic Plan begins on July 1, 2010, the enrollment certification period will continue through June 30, 2011, unless conditions occur that end enrollment.